-- 1. Log in as an OpenAM administrator, for example amadmin. - 2.
+- 1. Log in as an AM administrator, for example amadmin. - 2.
 Visit the Debug.jsp page, for example: https://openam.example.com:8443/openam/Debug.jsp. - 3.
-In the Debug instances drop-down, select Entitlement. - 4.
-In the Level drop-down, choose the debug level required.
+From the Debug instances drop-down list, select Entitlement. - 4.
+From the Level drop-down list, choose the debug level required.
 In this example, select Message.

-5. Click Submit, and on the summary page that appears, click Confirm.
+5. Select Submit, and on the summary page that appears, select Confirm.